315+ Telescopes Ranked

 What can you see?

-Galaxies are practically invisible, or at least devoid of detail, under severely light-polluted skies; however, they explode with detail in the C11 XLT under darker viewing conditions; hundreds of galaxies can be viewed in Virgo and Coma Berenices clusters, and the dust lanes in many of them, such as M82 or M104, are obvious; you can even resolve the spiral arms of M51 under good conditions.
+Galaxies are practically invisible, or at least devoid of detail, under severely light-polluted skies.
+However, they explode with detail in the C11 XLT under darker viewing conditions.
+Hundreds of galaxies can be viewed in Virgo and Coma Berenices clusters, and the dust lanes in many of them, such as M82 or M104, are obvious; I can even resolve the spiral arms of M51 under good conditions.
 Thousands of double stars can also be split with this powerful telescope—something that’s made easy thanks to the GoTo system included in its Advanced VX mount.

 Astrophotography Capabilities